GSTT-CSC/gstt-csc.github.io/_projects/CSC002-ScaphX.md

 <h3>Testing data</h3>
 The testing data for ScaphX consists of approximately 1000 Xrays which are not a part of the training dataset and are held separately.
 <h3>Risks</h3>
-The biggest risks is a negative distruption to the clinical pathway if there are too many false positive results which lead to needless treatment.
+The biggest risks is a negative disruption to the clinical pathway if there are too many false positive results which lead to needless treatment.
 <h3>Goals</h3>
 The reduction of need for further imaging where fractures can be diagnosed from Xrays alone, improving the patient experience and reducing waste.
 <h3>Success criteria</h3>